Does Penn State Play Today? College Football Schedule for Nittany Lions’ Next Game

 Does Penn State Play Today?

-No, the Penn State Nittany Lions don’t play today in Week 4 of the college football season.
+Yes, the Penn State Nittany Lions do play today in Week 5 of the college football season.

-The Nittany Lions are coming off a blowout win over the Villanova Wildcats last week, which moved them to 3-0 on the year.
-Penn State returns in Week 4 for its most formidable challenge of the year to date.
-The No. 6-ranked Oregon Ducks make their way to Beaver Stadium to do battle with the Nittany Lions next Saturday.
+The Nittany Lions are coming off their first bye of the season, looking to keep their perfect 3-0 record intact.
+Penn State returns in Week 5 for its most formidable challenge of the year to date.
+The No. 6-ranked Oregon Ducks make their way to Beaver Stadium to do battle with the Nittany Lions in Primetime.
+It’s a tight one with the Lions 3.5-point home favorites, where they sit -178 on the moneyline.

-Penn State boasts the second-shortest odds to win the Big Ten at +250, behind only the Ohio State Buckeyes at +200.
-The Nittany Lions also sport the second-shortest odds to win the National Championship at +600, again only trailing the Buckeyes at +550.
+Penn State boasts the second-shortest odds to win the Big Ten at +260, behind only the Ohio State Buckeyes at +220.
+The Nittany Lions are also tied with the Buckeyes for the lowest odds to win the National Championship at +600.

 What does the rest of the Nittany Lions’ schedule look like this season?
-Find out below.
+Jump in below.

 Penn State Nittany Lions 2025 Football Schedule